-Financial year, annual accounts and profit appropriation.Article 19.
+Financial year, annual accounts and profit appropriation.

 - 19.1.
 The financial year of the company runs from the first of January through the thirty-first of December of each year. - 19.2.
-Each year the management board will draw up the company's annual financial statements and make them available at the company's office to Persons entitled to attend meetings not later than four (4) months after the close of the company's financial year, subject to an extension of this period by the General Meeting of Shareholders by at most five (5) months on account of exceptional circumstances.
+Each year the management board will draw up the company's annual financial statements and make them available at the company's office to Persons entitled to attend meetings not later than five (5) months after the close of the company's financial year, subject to an extension of this period by the General Meeting of Shareholders by at most five (5) months on account of exceptional circumstances.
 The Management Board will also submit its annual report within the same period. - 19.3.
 The financial statements shall be signed by all the directors; if any of their signatures are missing, this fact and the reason for this omission must be stated. - 19.4.
 The financial statements are adopted by the General Meeting. - 19.5.
 Approval by the General Meeting of the management conducted by the Management Board will constitute a discharge to the directors in respect of all acts evidenced by the annual accounts or the result whereof is therein incorporated, unless express provisos have been made and subject to present or future legal provisions in this respect.

 Profit appropriation and distribution.
-Payments.Article 20.
+Payments.

 - 20.1.
 The company keeps a Retained Earnings Account for each class of ordinary share, indicated by the letter of the class of ordinary shares to which it relates. - 20.2.
 Out of the profit appearing in the adopted annual accounts, the amount of income (including interest) that is realized with the assets attributed to each class of ordinary shares, determined after deduction of costs and taxes relating to the amounts deposited in each Capital Account and which is added to the Retained Earnings Account bearing the same letter, as well as other costs (including management fees in particular) relating to the class of shares concerned, and after deduction of the proportion of the company's costs and expenses attributable to the share class concerned.

 The management board determines for each class of ordinary shares which amount as defined in the previous sentence is added to the Retained Earnings Account held for the class of shares concerned.
 After the aforementioned addition to the Retained Earnings Account, priority shareholders will receive a dividend of six (6) percent of the nominal amount of those shares wherever possible.
 There will be no further profit pay-out on priority shares.
 What remains after the aforementioned addition has taken place is distributed among the holders of the class of shares concerned pro rata to each of their shareholding in these shares.

-(Price) losses suffered on the assets that are attributed to an ordinary share class are charged to the Retained Earnings Account bearing the same letter as that class of ordinary shares and, if the balance therein is insufficient, to the Capital Account bearing the same letter as the respective class of ordinary shares. - 20.3.
-Holders of an ordinary share class are entitled to the balance on the Retained Earnings Account bearing the same letter, in proportion to the nominal amount of their holding in the share class in question.
-Payments charged to or closing a Retained Earnings Account can be made at any time if proposed by the priority shareholder(s) and the meeting of shareholders of the relevant class, providing the contents of paragraphs 5 and 6 are observed and pursuant to a decision by the General Meeting.
+(Price) losses suffered on the assets that are attributed to an ordinary share class are charged to the Retained Earnings Account bearing the same letter as that class of ordinary shares and, if the balance therein is insufficient, to the Capital Account bearing the same letter as the respective class of ordinary shares.